 Results for petiole nutrient concentrations are presented in Table 8.
 Petiole K concentration showed a consistent positive linear relationship to the application rate of broadcast KCl (among treatments 1-5).
-On June 14, treatments receiving broadcast K2SO4 (treatments 9 and 10), as a group, had marginally significantly lower petiole K concentrations than those receiving broadcast KCl at the same rates (treatments 3 and 4).
-On July 10, treatments receiving banded KCl (treatments 6 and 7), as a group, had higher petiole K concentrations than those receiving broadcast KCl at the same rates (treatments 3 and 4).
-The treatment receiving CaCl2 without K (treatment 11) had a higher petiole K concentration than the check treatment on June 14, but this difference had disappeared by July 10.
-The treatment receiving split applications of KCl (treatment 8) had numerically lower petiole K concentrations than those receiving single applications of KCl, either broadcast (treatment 4) or banded (treatment 7), and the difference with the banded application treatment was significant on June 14 and July 10.
+On June 14, treatments receiving broadcast K_2SO_4 (treatments 9 and 10), as a group, had marginally significantly lower petiole K concentrations than those receiving broadcast KCl at the same rates (treatments 3 and 4).
+On July 10, treatments receiving broadcast KCl at the same rates (treatment receiving CaCl2 without K (treatment 11) had a higher petiole K concentration than the check treatment on June 14, but this difference had disappeared by July 10.
+The treatment receiving split applications of KCl (treatment 8) had numerically lower petiole K concentrations than those receiving broadcast by July 10.

+single applications of KCl, either broadcast (treatment 4) or banded (treatment 7), and the difference with the banded application treatment was significant on June 14 and July 10.

 Like K concentration, petiole Cl concentrations consistently increased linearly with the application rate of broadcast KCl (among treatments 1-5).
-Treatments receiving broadcast K2SO4 (treatments 9 and 10), as a group, had significantly lower petiole Cl concentrations than the treatments receiving broadcast KCl at the same rates (treatments 3 and 4) on all three sampling dates.
-The treatments receiving banded KCl (treatments 6 and 7) had marginally lower Cl concentrations on June 27, but significantly higher Cl concentrations on July 10, than the treatments receiving broadcast KCl at the same rates (treatments 3 and 4).
+Treatments receiving broadcast K_2SO_4 (treatments 9 and 10), as a group, had significantly lower petiole Cl concentrations than the treatments receiving broadcast KCl at the same rates (treatments 3 and 4) on all three sampling dates.
+The treatments receiving banded KCl (treatments 6 and 7) had marginally lower Cl concentrations on June 27, but significantly higher Cl concentrations on July 10, than the treatments receiving broadcast KCl at the same rates (treatment 3 and 4).
 The treatment receiving CaCl2 (treatment 11) had a consistently higher petiole Cl concentration than the check treatment (treatment 1).
 The treatment receiving split applications of KCl (treatment 8) had significantly lower petiole Cl concentrations than the treatment receiving banded KCl at the same total rate (treatment 7) on June 14 and July 10, while this difference was not significant on June 27.
 The split-application treatment had lower petiole Cl concentrations than the treatment receiving broadcast KCl at the same total rate (treatment 4) on all three dates.